Dre Campbell Farm

 This DIY onion spray can protect your plants from some pests.
 It’s a great, eco-friendly option.

-Try an onion-repellent spray for pests like aphids or caterpillars in your garden.
+Try an onion-repellent spray to deter pests like aphids and caterpillars in your garden.
 It can help keep them away.

 Sasha Campbell